 3. pack what you love and can re-wear

-Traveling light means rewearing clothes, but in new and unexpected ways.
+Traveling light means rewearing clothes, but in new or unexpected ways.
 Whenever I travel, more than half of my luggage is filled with clothing that I feel comfortable wearing and styling because I find it comforting.
 The remainder is filled with new purchases and my favorite accessories.
 I find my best travel outfits are made up of old and new.
-For example, one night I re-wore my favorite The Row black silk dress with a new vintage black crocodile belt (to cinch the billowy waist) and Loewe heels to dinner.
+For example, one night on Capri I re-wore my favorite The Row black silk dress with a new vintage black crocodile belt (to cinch the billowy waist) and Loewe heels to dinner.
 Earlier in the day I wore it sans belt (a more daytime appropriate silhouette) with leather flip flops and my new The Row pouch bag.
-Two looks I would have never thought to wear — this type of thing is what happens when you are running low on outfits towards the end of vacation.
+Two looks I would have never thought to wear.
 Moral of this tip: have fun, be creative and don’t overpack.